rackerlabs/support-how-to/content/cloud-sites/net-45-in-cloud-sites.md

 If your websites are currently .NET 4.5-compatible we recommend that you perform the .NET 4.5 upgrade.
 Customers can upgrade to .NET 4.5 by selecting the .NET 4.5 technology option from the Features page of the control panel.
 This migration is a very easy process.
-Please follow these simple steps:
+Follow these simple steps:

-First, please ensure that your applications or CMS solutions are running the latest .NET 4.5-compatible version prior to upgrading from .NET 4.0 to .NET 4.5.
+Ensure that your applications or CMS solutions are running the latest .NET 4.5-compatible version prior to upgrading from .NET 4.0 to .NET 4.5.
 Most CMS solutions have an automatic upgrade process and should be compatible with .NET 4.5 (if you are unsure, please check with